The End of Our Road

-"The End of Our Road" is a single written by Roger Penzabene, Norman Whitfield and Barrett Strong in 1967.
-Originally recorded by Gladys Knight & the Pips and issued as a single in 1968, the Pips' version of the song, became another top forty hit for the family group as it peaked at number fifteen on the pop singles chart and number five on the R&B singles chart.
+"The End of Our Road" is a single written by Rodger Penzabene, Norman Whitfield and Barrett Strong in 1967.
+First recorded in 1967 by Gladys Knight & the Pips, the group's version of the song, released in 1968, became another top forty hit for them as it peaked at number fifteen on the pop singles chart and number five on the R&B singles chart.

 Background

 As with the last two songs in Penzabene's trilogy for The Temptations, "I Wish It Would Rain" and "I Could Never Love Another (After Loving You)", "The End of Our Road" talked about the demise of a couple's relationship.
 The sentiment behind the song's words, as lyricist Penzabene wrote his songs as personal statements to his wife, was about publicizing his pain of his own marriage falling apart.
-Unable to handle the extreme pain and hurt caused by this, he wrote the songs, drawing from his real-life heart break.
+Unable to handle the extreme pain and hurt caused by this, he wrote the songs, drawing from his real-life heartbreak.
 After all three songs were completed and recorded, Penzabene committed suicide.